-The Company's market disclosures are subject to internal review and validation prior to being submitted to the Board for approval.
-The Company's market disclosures have been reviewed and approved by the Board.
+The Company's Disclosures & Market Discipline Report is subject to internal review and validation prior to being submitted to the Board for approval.
+The Report has been reviewed and approved by the Board.
 In addition, the Remuneration disclosures have been reviewed by the Risk Manager.

-1.5.
-Risk management objectives and policies
+1.5 Risk management objectives and policies